 - Group duplicate intent.
 If five URLs all target the same basic query, choose the strongest version and consolidate or differentiate the rest.

 - Watch crawl budget on large sites.
-Most small service sites do not have true crawl budget problems, but large sites with thousands of parameter, filter, or duplicate URLs absolutely can.
+Most small service sites do not have true crawl budget problems, but large sites with thousands of parameter, filter, or duplicate URLs can.

 What to fix first